Stetchy0/ProjectPentalogy/Characters/Vanessa.md

   - human
   - Part-IV-Truth
 ---
 Vanessa Mariposa was a very important figure in metropolitan culture in closer earth.
 She was known for her many movie appearances, her scandalous relationships, and was often regarded as a big figure in feminism, due to her womanly flair and proud independence from men.
 She was often regarded as an extremist on her views towards men.
 She was born in [[Closer Earth|closer earth]].
+She was introduced in [[Part IV - Truth]].

 When Vanessa became pregnant through IVF, she pushed the idea that men were all evil and she could raise a child on her own.
 She chose the child to be a girl with IVF, however, this did not succeed.
 After 9 months, she gave birth to a boy, and initially thought the doctors were wrong, and named him [[Soren|Serana]].
 Soon after, she figured out that her chosen gender IVF pregnancy did in fact fail, but kept raising him as a girl anyway.
 When Serana was about 6 years of age, she began using hormone replacement therapy to ensure he would stay feminine looking.